Father charged after his autistic son was found drowned in pool with his arms bound

 The Ottawa County Sheriff's Department were no strangers to the Koets home on Port Sheldon Street or to reports of the boy running around the neighborhood.

-In June of 2011, deputies were called when he was reported running naked at a nearby playground.
+In June of 2011, deputies were called when Samuel was reported running naked at a nearby playground.
+He was 8 at the time.

 He was also found playing in the dirt in a neighbor's yard, and has been found playing outside in the nude on several other occasions, court records show.